 Getting to Ambergris Caye

-In this era of increasingly painful airline travel we have been very grateful that we’re on a road trip.
+In this era of increasingly painful airline travel, we have been very grateful that we’re on a road trip.
 However, there are times when flying is the best option.
 Luckily, flying to San Pedro on Ambergris Caye in Belize via Tropic Air was a delight.
-Our flight was low key, easy, efficient, comfortable and scenic and delivered us to world of sky, sand, sea, sun and sharks.
+Our flight was low key, easy, efficient, comfortable, and scenic and delivered us to a world of sky, sand, sea, sun, and sharks.

 We arrived at the municipal airport in Belize City about 10 minutes before our flight was scheduled to leave.
 After checking in at the Tropic Air desk in what was, essentially, a tool shed with lights, we cleared security by flashing some i.d. and then we got our boarding passes–big re-usable color-coded cards.